Posts on General

 I have a Eee PC T101MT and wanted to run Windows 8 on it.
 This entry takes you through the steps.

-3. Once the ISO is downloaded and the Windows 7 USB/DVD download tool is installed open up the tool and select the Windows 8 ISO as the source and USB Device as the destination, select the USB key you put in the computer and then click begin copying.
+3. Once the ISO is downloaded and Rufus is installed, select the Windows 8 ISO as the source and your USB key as the destination, then click Start.

-4. Once completed get out the T101MT and plug it into the power and put the USB key in one of the ports.
-When it starts up hit F2 to go into the BIOS and make sure you have USB as a boot option.
-You should be promted to select the boot device, select USB and watch the pretty install.
+4. Once completed get out the T101MT and plug it into power and put the USB key in one of the ports.
+When it starts up hit F2 to go into the BIOS and make sure USB is a boot option.
+Select USB and watch the pretty install.

-5. One that is complete, name you computer, connect to wireless (assuming you have wireless), use express (yep, im lazy), log in with your live ID (Syncing Goodness) and wait until it finishes configuring.
+5. Once that is complete, name your computer, connect to wireless (assuming you have wireless), use express settings (yep, I’m lazy), log in with your live ID (syncing goodness) and wait until it finishes configuring.

 6. You now have Windows 8 goodness.

 7. Time to tweak the graphics!
-As the res os only 600 not 768 in vertical you need to do the following.
+As the res is only 600 not 768 in vertical you need to do the following.

-8. Type in regiedit, trust me :) you will then be shown a icon of regedit click/press on it.
+8. Type regedit, trust me :) you will then be shown a regedit icon — click/press on it.

 9. Press Ctrl+F and search for Display1_DownScalingSupported in the registry.
 This will take a while.

-10. Once it has been found set its value to 1 to enable scaling.
+10. Once found, set its value to 1 to enable scaling.

 11. Hit F3 a few times to make sure you got all instances.